-- The employment rate in the United Kingdom, for the 3 months ending May 2015, was highest in the South West (77.4%) and lowest in Northern Ireland (67.9%).
-The employment rate estimates showed very few large movements for the regions and countries of the UK - The unemployment rate in the United Kingdom, for the 3 months ending May 2015, was highest in the North East (7.7%) and lowest in the South East (4.4%).
-None of the changes in the unemployment rate estimates were particularly large - The inactivity rate in the United Kingdom, for the 3 months ending May 2015, was highest in Northern Ireland (27.4%) and lowest in the South West (18.8%).
-The largest change in the inactivity rate, compared to the same period last year, was in the North East, which has increased by 2.8 percentage points - The Claimant Count rate in the United Kingdom, for June 2015, was highest in Northern Ireland (4.9%) and lowest in the South East and South West (1.3%).
-The total Claimant Count rates for June 2015, compared with May 2015 show no change across each region of the UK, except for the North West, which has increased by 0.1 percentage points - The largest increase in workforce jobs, in the United Kingdom, for March 2015, was in the West Midlands, at 40,000.
-The largest decrease was in the South East, at 32,000 - The highest proportion of workforce jobs in the service sector was in London, at 91.7%, which is a decrease of 0.2 percentage points from the previous period, December 2014.
+- The UK employment rate, for the 3 months ending June 2015, was highest in the South West (78.3%) and lowest in Northern Ireland (67.8%).
+The employment rate estimates showed some large movements for the regions and countries of the UK - The UK unemployment rate, for the 3 months ending June 2015, was highest in the North East (8.1%) and lowest in the South West (4.4%).
+None of the changes in the unemployment rate estimates were particularly large - The UK inactivity rate, for the 3 months ending June 2015, was highest in Northern Ireland (27.4%) and lowest in the South West (18.0%), which is a record low.
+The largest change in the inactivity rate, compared to the same period last year, was in the North East, which has increased by 2.8 percentage points - The UK Claimant Count rate, for July 2015, was highest in Northern Ireland (4.9%) and lowest in both the South East and South West (1.3%).
+Compared with June 2015 the total Claimant Count rates show no change across all regions of the UK - The largest increase in UK workforce jobs, for March 2015, was in the West Midlands, at 40,000.
+The largest decrease was in the South East, at 32,000 - The highest proportion of workforce jobs in the service sector was in London, at 91.7%, which is a decrease of 0.2 percentage points from December 2014.
 The East Midlands had the highest proportion of jobs in the production sector, at 13.8% - The highest average actual weekly hours worked, for the 12 months ending March 2015, were in London and Northern Ireland, both at 33.3 hours and lowest in the North East, at 31.4 hours.
 For full-time workers, it was highest in London and the East of England, both at 38.1 hours and for part-time workers it was highest in Northern Ireland, at 17.6 hours